Mutholapuram

-Piravom, Koothattukulam, Muvattupuzha, Thodupuzha, Palai, and Vaikom are the nearby cities to Mutholapuram.
+Piravom, Koothattukulam, Muvattupuzha, Thodupuzha, Palai, and Vaikom are the nearby cities to Muthalapuram.

 This Place is on the border of the Ernakulam District and the Kottayam District.
 Kottayam District Monippally is South towards this place.

-Sree Mutholapuram Mudhevar Temple is one of the most ancient and prominent Trimurti temples in Kerala, and is located here.
-This is why Mutholapuram was formerly known as Mudevarpuram.
+Sree Muthalapuram Mudhevar Temple is one of the most ancient and prominent Trimurti temples in Kerala, and is located here.
+This is why Muthalapuram was formerly known as Mudevarpuram.

 The Vijnan Institute of Science and Technology (VISAT), an engineering college established in the year 2011, is 2 km away from this town.
 The engineering college is AICTE approved and affiliated to Mahatma Gandhi University.
 This college comes under the Vinjyan Charitable Trust.

 St.Paul's HS is also located here.
 Thekkemadam Sree Bhadrakali Shetram is located here.